101 things that the Mozilla browser can do that IE cannot.

 You can select any search engine you wish, not just one that has been chosen for you.

-When a search is performed, results can be parsed automatically and displayed in the sidebar.
-You can navigate each found item, without hiding the list.
+When one does a search via a search engine, results are automatically interpreted and displayed in the sidebar.
+You can then view pages without hiding the search results.